radareorg/radare2-book/introduction/windows_compilation.md

 ### MinGW32

 The easy way to compile things for Windows is using MinGW32.
 The w32 builds distributed from the radare homepage are generated from a GNU/Linux box using MinGW32 and they are tested with Wine.
-Also keep in mind, that MinGW-w64 wan't tested, so no guarantees here.
+Also keep in mind, that MinGW-w64 isn't tested, so no guarantees here.

 Be sure to setup your MinGW32 to compile with **thread model: win32**, not **posix**, and target should be **mingw32**.
 Before the starting of compilation you need to setup git first, for a proper automatic fetching of capstone: